kennytilton/mxtodomvc/README.md

 #### 1. automatic state management: our first dataflow
 On every interval, the imperative `mset!>` feeds the browser clock epoch into the application Matrix `clock` property.
 The child string content of the DIV gets regenerated because `clock` changed.
 In code we will learn about later, mxWeb knows to reset the innerHTML of the DOM element corresponding to our proxy DIV.
 Hello, dataflow.
 #### 2. transparent state management
 There is no explicit publish or subscribe.
 We simply read with `mget` and assign with `mset!>`.
-When we get to mangaing Todo items, we will hide mget/mset!> behind functions.
-Dependency tracking sees into function calls.
+When we get to managing Todo items, we will hide mget/mset!> behind functions.
+(Dependency tracking sees into function calls.)
 #### 3. DOM efficiency without VDOM cost and complexity .
 The preceding explains why mxWeb is faster than VDOM; property-to-property dataflow means the system knows with fine granularity when and what DOM needs updating when new inputs hit the Matrix.
 The actual code includes strategically placed print statements that illustrate in the console that the DIV is created once but its content on each interval.
-This is a small win, in examples to come significant changes in behavior will be achieved with no more than `classlist/set`.
+This is a small win, but in examples to come we achieve significant changes with no more than `classlist/set`.
-VDOM introduces more than the run-time cost of VDOM generation and diffing.
-It also isolates us from the DOM, which React engineers now concede impedes development.
-We have not seen the evidence yet, but mxWeb proxy DOM elements know their actual DOM counterparts.
 #### 4. the mxWeb approach to Web Components .
 Above we see the function `wall-clock` has four parameters, `[mode interval start end]`.
-Achieving component re-use with mxWeb differs not at all from parameterizing any Clojure function for maximum utility.
+Achieving component reuse with mxWeb differs not at all from parameterizing any Clojure function for maximum utility.
 #### 5. all dataflow all the time: "lifting" components into the Matrix
 Browsers do not know about the Matrix dataflow library, so we have to write more or less glue code to bring them into the datafow.
 ````clojure